webmeier/learnjs/outlines/outline5.md

   6. Hands on: build a carousel
 6. Spicing components with animations
   1. Animating with CSS (Safe properties, separate style and logic, transitionend)
-  2. Animating with JavaScript (When to use JS animations, GSAP, say won't be using!
-Muahaha)
+  2. Animating with JavaScript (When to use JS animations, GSAP, etc)
   3. Hands on: improving the off canvas menu
   4. Hands on: improving the modal window
   5. Hands on: improving the accordions